Types and causes of cancer pain

 Remember that some pain may have nothing to do with your cancer.
 You may have the general aches and pains that everyone gets from time to time.

 Cancer pain can be acute or chronic.
 Acute pain is due to damage caused by an injury and tends to only last a short time.
 For example, having an operation can cause acute pain.
 The pain goes when the wound heals.
 In the meantime, painkillers will usually keep it under control.

 Chronic pain is pain caused by changes to nerves.
 Nerve changes may occur due to cancer pressing on nerves or due to chemicals produced by a tumour.
 It can also be caused by nerve changes due to cancer treatment.
 The pain continues long after the injury or treatment is over and can range from mild to severe.
 It can be there all the time and is also called persistent pain.
-Chronic pain can be difficult to treat, but painkillers or other pain control methods can successfully control it in about 95 out of every 100 people (95%).
+Chronic pain can be difficult to treat, but painkillers or other pain control methods can often successfully control it.

 Pain that is not well controlled can develop into chronic pain.
 So it is important to take painkillers that you are prescribed.
 Trying to put up with the pain can make it harder to control in the future.